 Fundamental elements of the training and career development in this program include: structured, core didactic coursework; practical training in various aspects of the design, conduct, and analysis of clinical research in team settings (e.g., protocol development, preparation of IRB applications, clinical research/trial management including patient accrual, data collection, analysis and manuscript writing); “hands on” conduct of a research project under the supervision of mentors and; engagement in related career development activities (e.g. seminars, conferences, grant writing).

 The Johns Hopkins Clinical Research Scholars Program is a joint effort of many entities.
+Our funding, administration and resources are provided by the Johns Hopkins Institute for Clinical and Translational Research (ICTR).
 The Welch Center for Prevention, Epidemiology and Clinical Research (and its Clinical Epidemiology Program) and the Graduate Training Program in Clinical Investigation (GTPCI), both multidisciplinary enterprises of the Johns Hopkins Schools of Medicine and Public Health provide career development support including rigorous didactic training in a supportive work environment as well as mentorship.
 The Departments of Epidemiology and Biostatistics at the Johns Hopkins Bloomberg School of Public Health and the Johns Hopkins School of Nursing are also key components of the program.